Calivala-86/European_call_option_payoffs_value/README.md

     1. A call option: Gives its holder the right to buy the specified asset at the price in the contract.
     2. A put option:  Gives its holder the right to sell the asset at the specified price.

+## Option contract per maturity

+    1. European-style Option: Exercised on only at the maturity date of the contract
+    2. Amercian-style Option: Exercised at any time before expiry of the contract.
+    3. Bermudan-style Option: Excersed before maturity but only on certain pre-specified dates.